EternityForest/AnyoneCanDoIt/MathELI5.md

 This also apparently trips up and confuses people analyzing data, and could even be used to intentionally mislead people.

+## Weighted Averaging

+Sometimes you want to give any to give certain values more "weight" than others.

+One way to do this, is to multiply every number by it's weight, add them, then divide by the sum of all the weights.

+This essentially makes "extra copies" of the numbers that are "most important" in the average.

+Dividing by the sum of weights is pretty much the same as dividing by the total count of items, except we account for the "extra copies" we added.

+This technique will be important later,when we look at game theory and gambling.

+## Moving average

+To smooth out a graph, one can "slide" a window across it.

+At every step, we take the average of the points in the window, and add that point to our new, smoothed graph, in the same place as the window's center, or perhaps in the same place as the start or end in other applications(Such as in realtime, when you can't see the future).

+Stock traders like to do this, but from what I hear, they can't actually predict the market as well as they think.
+But you might use it to far better effect, for analyzing the trend of a water level in a lake, while ignoring short term variations.

+Sometimes one even combines the moving and weighted average, and gives more weight to points closer to the end or center of the window.

+I believe that in certain configurations, the "exponentially weighted average" is equivalent to the first order filter we discuss later.
+The first order filter has the advantage of being very easy to implement and very fast.

 ## Division